Pramod1706/Pramod1706/README.md

-To execute the script in an Ansible playbook, you can use the shell or command module.
-Here’s how you can structure the playbook:

-1. Create a playbook file (e.g., configure_kubernetes_oidc.yml).

-2. Define the variables in the playbook or pass them as extra variables.

-Here is an example playbook for this purpose:
+If jq is not found on the system, you need to install it before running the playbook.
+You can add a task in your Ansible playbook to install jq on the target hosts.

+Here's how you can modify the playbook to include a step for installing jq:

 ---
 - name: Configure Kubernetes with OIDC
   hosts: all
-  become: yes  # if needed
+  become: yes  # Elevate privileges if required
   vars:
     idpapi: "https://example.com/idp/api"          # Replace with your actual IdP API endpoint
     apiserver: "https://kubernetes.example.com"    # Replace with your Kubernetes API server